goofy2k/TTGO-TAudio/README.md

 Often, examples depend on more than one hardware component.
 To prevent double entries in the tables, the examples are numbered such that cross references can be made.
 Also cross-references are not made double.
 They are only given for more supportive modalities, such as WiFi, BT, SD card reader.

-:+1: in Q means: working example available
+:+1: in Q means: working example available, these will be placed in the repo.

 ### A. WM8978 audio codec
 | # | Platform | Board |Libraries|Remarks          |Xrefs| Q   | Reference |